WANG-Ruipeng/jekflix-template/_posts/2023-11-24-from-player-to-creator.md

 I immersed in the simple joys of exploration and creation.
 It wasn't just a game; it was a canvas for our imaginations.
 This early experience sowed the seeds of curiosity: How are these captivating games crafted and designed?

-In high school, I began my journey into game design began.
+In high school, I began my journey into game design.
-Guided by an passion and an eagerness to learn, I made quick progress.
+Guided by passion and eagerness to learn, I made quick progress.
 Culminating in the creation of a board game that became a hit.

 The defining moment came during a playtest session.
 A heartwarming scene unfolded before me: a diverse group - a mother with her child, a high school student, and a man in his 50s - united by my game.